bmgskeeball/BMGSkeeball/README.md

 # Bloomington (BMG) Skeeball League

 The Bloomington, Indiana Skeeball League is Indiana's only competitive skeeball league.
-We play monthly seasons (called skeesons) with teams comprised of 1-5 players.
+We play monthly seasons  with teams comprised of 1-5 players.

+Since Season 3, our format is each individual bowls ten frames (90 balls) and their score contributes to a team score.
+Team with the most points wins the night, against the teams they beat.
+(So beating all of the teams is equal to the # of teams that played that night.)

-Each week, we play both singles (individual) play and team matches (head to head).
-At the end of each skeeson, the top two teams face off for the league title.
-We also do an elimination championship tournament for solo players.
-All matches are played at Atlas Ballroom in Bloomington at 530pm on Wednesday nights.
+At the end of each season, the top two teams face off for the league championship.
+Our individual tournament pits anyone who has played during the regular season (and often, randos who show up on tournament day) for the league singles title.

+All matches are played at Atlas Ballroom in Bloomington at 730pm on Wednesday nights.

 #### CURRENT LEAGUE RULES
 - Every person on a team bowls 10 frames (90 balls).